Automating-GIS-processes/CSC18/source/index.rst

 The course is tailored to fit into three days based on materials from `Automating GIS processes <http://autogis.github.io>`__ -course that is part of a GIS-track of the Master's Program at the Department of Geosciences and Geography, University of Helsinki.

+Lecturer of the course is `Henrikki Tenkanen <https://www.researchgate.net/profile/Henrikki_Tenkanen>`__ who is a geo-data scientist and postdoctoral researcher at the `Digital Geography Lab <http://helsinki.fi/digital-geography>`__, University of Helsinki.

-In the lessons we use only publicly available data which can be used and downloaded by anyone anywhere.
+In the lessons, we use only publicly available data which can be used and downloaded by anyone anywhere.
 In this course, we assume that you know the basics of Python programming.
 If Python is not familiar to you, we recommend to start with a course from us focusing on the basics of Python from `geo-python.github.io <https://geo-python.github.io>`_.